jmberros/ancestrator/README.md

 * Put there a `populations.csv` with descriptions for each population.
 Fields:
   `population,region,description` (it's ok if it has more fields)
 * Create new dirs: `datasets`, `samplegroups` and `plots` in the source dir.
 * Create an `samplegroups/ALL.samples` plain text file with one sample id per line.
 It should be just a list of all sample IDs of the project.
-You can do `cat samples.csv | ruby -F, -lane "puts $F.first" > samplegroups/ALL.samples`.
+You can do `tail -n +2 samples.csv | ruby -F, -lane 'puts $F.first' > samplegroups/ALL.samples`.
 * The panels defined in the panels dir (check `settings/dirs.yml` for the location) will still be the same and you can use those.
 Alternatively, you can define new panels as lists of rs IDs there.